Ľubomír Moravčík: Style of play

 A free kick specialist, Moravčík was reminiscent of the old-fashioned inside forward.
 He was also known for his ability to use both his left and right legs.
 "It's easy, always notice which foot the player is leading the ball," he told Podcast Vykroč in November 2021.
 "I never led the ball with my left foot.
 Yes, I knew how to move it and kick it with my left hand.
 Through targeted long-term training, I improved my left leg so that I did not distinguish at all when kicking and passing, whether by kicking with my left or right foot.
 But I always led the ball right."

-Henrik Larsson said, "For me, [Moravčík] is one of the best players I ever played with.
+Henrik Larsson said: "For me, [Moravčík] is one of the best players I ever played with.
 Still to this day I don't know if he was right-footed or left-footed."
+Moravčík's two-footedness has also been praised by Pavel Nedvěd.

+Personal life

+Moravčík acquired French nationality by naturalization on 5 November 1996.